Background Image for Header:

-As vice provost for academic strategies, curriculum, and assessment at West Virginia University, Dr. Paul Kreider provides the leadership and vision to create, implement and manage the strategic direction for education on all campuses of WVU, including the main campus in Morgantown, WVU Tech in Beckley and Potomac State College in Keyser.
+As vice provost at West Virginia University, Dr. Paul Kreider provides the leadership and vision to create, implement and manage the strategic direction for education on all campuses of WVU, including the main campus in Morgantown, WVU Tech in Beckley and Potomac State College in Keyser.

 In his previous role as dean of the WVU College of Creative Arts, Kreider enriched the college’s curriculum by adding several academic programs, including Musical Theatre, Music Industry, Music Therapy and Dance.
 He also significantly enhanced the college’s facilities.